-Sand dropseed exhibits good establishment characteristics on highly disturbed soils, making it a viable option for ecologic restoration projects and commercial right-of-way use.
+Sand dropseed does well on highly disturbed soils, making it a viable option for ecologic restoration projects and commercial right-of-way use.
 It provides fair forage for livestock and is utilized as a food source by game birds, including quail and Rio Grande turkey.

 Fair as livestock forage and food source for wildlife.
 Good establishment characteristics on disturbed sites.